NVIDIA/TensorRT-LLM/docs/source/batch_manager.md

     - `freeGpuMemoryFraction` (default: 0.9) a number between 0 and 1 to indicate the maximum fraction of GPU memory (after loading the model) that may be used for KV cache.
 If `maxTokens` is specified, allocated KV cache is the minimum of `maxTokens` and the value inferred from `freeGpuMemoryFraction`.
     - `enableBlockReuse` (default: `false`) allow reuse of previously computed KV cache blocks across requests.
 This is expected to optimize memory use and computation.
   - `maxNumSequences` (default: unspecified) maximum number of sequences that can be in progress in any iteration.
 It is recommended that this value be left unspecified and the value will be inferred from the TRT-LLM engine.
-  - `enableTrtOverlap` (default: `true`) when `true`, GptManager partitions available requests into 2 'microbatches' that can be run concurrently to hide exposed CPU runtime.
+  - `enableTrtOverlap` (default: `false`) when `true`, GptManager partitions available requests into 2 'microbatches' that can be run concurrently to hide exposed CPU runtime.
+However, it may not give performance benefits when the size of the model is not big enough to overlap the host overhead, or when the number of requests is too small.

+### Responses content
+The responses from `SendResponseCallback` are stored in a `std::shared_ptr<Tensor>` list, which contains the following tensors of a specific request:
+* output Ids: a CPU tensor that contains the output token IDs.
+Its shape is [1, beamWidth, maxSeqLength].
+* sequence length: a CPU tensor that indicates the length of inputID + outputID.
+Its shape is [1, 1].
+* context logits: a CPU tensor that contains context logits.
+Its shape is [1, promptLength, vocabSizePadded] if the engine is built with `gather_context_logits` or `gather_all_token_logits`.
+Otherwise, it is a dummy tensor with shape [1, 1, 1].
+* generation logits:  a CPU tensor that contains generation logits.
+Its shape is [1, beamWidth, outputLength, vocabSizePadded]. if the engine is built with `gather_generation_logits` or `gather_all_token_logits`.
+Otherwise, it is a dummy tensor with shape [1, 1, 1, 1].
+* logProb: a CPU tensor that stores the log-prob of the generated tokens.
+Its shape is [1, beamWidth, outputLength]
+* cumLogProb: a CPU tensor that stores the cumLogProb.
+Its shape is [1, beamWidth]

 ### GptManager Design